(School of Social Ecology, UWS-Hawkesbury, Richmond 2753. email@example.com ).

 The old algorithm: if there is a zone of overlap in communicators' opinions, build their consensus and cooperation on it, does not work under to-day's conditions of social instability, uncertainty and criticality.
 Tiny perturbations in communication process can dramatically narrow the zone of overlap while widening the existing gaps.
 As a result the whole building of consensus can easily collapse.

 The new algorithm for acting in synergy with uncertainty in

-be described as follows:
+communication practice can be described as follows:

 (1) Reveal the dynamics of differences on which the apparent contradictions in the communication process subsist.

 (2) Try to understand the inner forces (however tiny and insignificant they seem to appear) propelling the dynamics of differences.

 (3) Try to answer the following questions: Which of the forces have a destructive character - moving towards a breakdown in communication?
 And which of them seem to be in favour of moving the flow of communication towards dialogue and cooperation?

 (4) Gently nudge from within the communication vortex, so that

 the feeble unifying forces gradually become clearer and stronger.